MrClappy/XMRigMonitor/README.md

-TaskMode		| Runs XMRigMonitor silently on boot as Scheduled Task | Enabled / Disabled ProxyMode		| Configures XMRigMonitor to monitor XMRig Proxy  | Enabled / Disabled CPUMonitor		| Adds a CPU Temperature check every PulseTime | Enabled / Disabled EXEOverride		| Allows the user to specify a different miner executable | ExeName.exe / Disabled EmailOnXMRigCrash | Sends an email when XMRig crashes | Enabled / Disabled EmailOnXMRigCrashSubject  | Subject line of the email when XMRig crashes | Text string in quotes EmailOnSystemCrash  | Sends an email when the system crashes  | Enabled / Disabled
+TaskMode		| Runs XMRigMonitor silently on boot as Scheduled Task | Enabled / Disabled ProxyMode		| Configures XMRigMonitor to monitor XMRig Proxy  | Enabled / Disabled CPUMonitor		| Adds a CPU Temperature check every PulseTime | Enabled / Disabled EXEOverride		| Allows the user to specify a different miner executable | Name.exe / Disabled EmailOnXMRigCrash | Sends an email when XMRig crashes | Enabled / Disabled EmailOnXMRigCrashSubject  | Subject line of the email when XMRig crashes | Text string in quotes EmailOnSystemCrash  | Sends an email when the system crashes  | Enabled / Disabled